 - Component Model - ReSharper is very much a component based application.
 All services and components are exported and must be imported in order to be consumed.
 This allows for a very loose coupled architecture, and is instrumental to making ReSharper very extensible.
 To get the most out of it requires some understanding of how the component model works, and how it relates to lifetime management.

 - Zones - the ReSharper Platform’s shared binary distribution raises issues about shipping mechanisms (i.e. how to ship a component that is used by one product configuration but not another).
 Zones manage this by partitioning components into logical feature sets.
 Extension providers must understand how this works in order to correctly import and export components.

 Also, there is a migration guide for existing extension authors.

-ReSharper’s code model is called the PSI - the Program Structure Index.
+ReSharper’s code model is called the PSI - the Program Structure Interface.
 The key topics here are:

 - Abstract syntax trees - files are parsed and abstract syntax trees are generated, as you type.

 - Declared elements - declared elements are the root interfaces for ReSharper’s semantic view of the code.

 - References - a very powerful mechanism to allow abstract syntax trees to have an outgoing references to a declared element, that is, to link syntax nodes, such as type names, to the semantic item they refer to.